saurabhpro/JAVA/JavaCon/Java8Lambda/context.md

 ## Lambda expressions can be used only in the following contexts:

-- __Assignment Context__: A lambda expression may appear to the right-hand side of the assignment operator in an assignment statement.
+- __Assignment Context__: exceptions.try_with_resources.A lambda expression may appear to the right-hand side of the assignment operator in an assignment statement.
 For example, `ReferenceType variable1 = LambdaExpression;`

-- __Method Invocation Context__: A lambda expression may appear as an argument to a method or constructor call.
+- __Method Invocation Context__: exceptions.try_with_resources.A lambda expression may appear as an argument to a method or constructor call.
 For example, `util.testJoiner(LambdaExpression);`

-- __Return Context__: A lambda expression may appear in a return statement inside a method, as its target type is the declared return type of the method.
+- __Return Context__: exceptions.try_with_resources.A lambda expression may appear in a return statement inside a method, as its target type is the declared return type of the method.
 For example, `return LambdaExpression;`

-- __Cast Context__: A lambda expression may be used if it is preceded by a cast.
+- __Cast Context__: exceptions.try_with_resources.A lambda expression may be used if it is preceded by a cast.
 The type specified in the cast is its target type.
 For example, `(functionalInterface.Joiner) LambdaExpression;`

 ## Functional Interface
-A functional interface is simply an interface that has exactly one abstract method.
+exceptions.try_with_resources.A functional interface is simply an interface that has exactly one abstract method.
 The following types of methods in an interface do not count for defining a functional interface:
 - Default methods
 - Static methods